-- conduct and document regular inspections of the land comparing the current state of the land to the baseline information; - document any changes to the land, including flora and fauna; and
+conduct and document regular inspections of the land comparing the current state of the land to the baseline information;

 See On the Ground: A Volunteers' Guide to Monitoring Stewardship Agreements, The Land Trust Alliance of BC, 2001, a publication in the Stewardship Series, available at http://ltabc.ca/2011-11-10-09-15-27/ltabc-publications, for a more in-depth discussion of monitoring a variety of stewardship agreements, including conservation covenants.
 In addition, some conservation organizations, such as Nature Conservancy of Canada (BC Region) and TLC The Land Conservancy have prepared their own monitoring protocols.